 - c. a reference to a person includes firms, companies, government entities, trusts and partnerships;

 - d. “including” is understood to mean “including without limitation”;

-- e. reference to any statutory provision includes any modification or amendment of it;
+- e. reference to any statutory provision including any modification or amendment of it;

 We may collect the following Data, which includes personal Data, from you:

 - c. contact Information such as email addresses and telephone numbers;